 By Andrew Bryant

 The History & Evolution of An American Icon

 Even with its vast pedigree that doesn’t mean the 1911 platform should cease to evolve.
-During the past 25 years the platform has evolved and seen an Renaissance with the 2011 platform.
+During the past 25 years, the platform has evolved and seen a Renaissance with the 2011 platform.
 The 2011 shares all the same mechanics, features, and ergonomics of a 1911 pistol.
 Now, featuring increased magazine capacity, mounting options, and less recoil.
 The 2011 is a modernization of the 1911 pistol for today’s modern audience.

 Atlas Gunworks and their 2011s are a natural evolutionary step for the 2011 platform.
 Atlas offers a shooting experience unlike any other.

 The Atlas Gunworks 2011s have the heritage of an American muscle car combined with the precision engineering of a Swiss watch.
 It is an amalgamation of the iconic Shelby GT500 and Swiss watch manufacturer Breitling.
 The Shelby GT500 was designed and built to be a performance variant of the iconic Ford Mustang.
 The GT500 was designed to push the performance of the Mustang to the limit with a more horsepower, more torque, a better suspension, tires, and brakes.
 While being built with the precision and attention to detail of a Breitling watch.
 A blend of performance, precision, and passion.
 This amalgamation of performance and precision is what is achieved with the Atlas Gunworks Ares.